 Wiesendanger Falls: Named after Forest Service Ranger, Albert Wiesendanger, the 55-foot falls are also known as Upper Multnomah Falls, Twanklaskie Falls, and Double Falls (the latter together with Ecola Falls).

-We're taking reservations with our promise of a safe and great escape.
 Thank you for trusting us to be your home away from home.
-We've posted our Hospitality and Health Update on our website.
-Purchase a gift certificate for yourself or a loved one.
+We’ve posted our Hospitality and Health Policy on our website.
+Purchase a gift certificate for yourself or someone you know would enjoy time at the Old Parkdale Inn.

 We’re your home base for exploring and enjoying the Hood River Valley and beyond.
 After a full day, you’ll love the peace and tranquility of the Old Parkdale Inn.
 Relax in the gardens, perhaps with your favorite beverage, by the bonfire, roast some s’mores, weather permitting of course.